rptb1/tammy-norie/plan/unsinkability.rst

   to being a test of the design, this would be fun and interesting and make for an interesting article, photos, and a video!

+_`.idea.foam-in-bags`

+  This is an excellent idea from Bernie Branfield:

+    “I carry a can of builders foam and a couple of heavy duty bags as part of my emergency kit.
+So far I have only used them to make a cockpit seat!” — Facebook comment, 2019-11-26

+  This is a great way to generate extra flotation while at sea, and, as Bernie points out, for fabricating shaped objects.
+I think I will add this to my kit as well.

 ..
 [1] according to Wolfram Alpha